 - Talk about your priorities and goals.
 These may include maintaining or building a relationship with your siblings and/or protecting your inheritance.

 Our experienced Louisiana estate litigation lawyers will advise you of your rights and legal options.
 We want you to know the truth about your rights and make the decisions you believe are in your best interest.
-Please contact us today to discuss your claim and to get the personal advice you need to best move forward.
+Please contact us today to discuss your claim.